e271828e/Flight.jl/doc/6dof_landing_gear3.md

-Assumptions:
+Main assumptions / simplifications:

 The landing gear strut (whether it is an oleo or a spring steel strut) compresses along a straight line

-The compression force depends on the position and compression force can be modeled We define
+The compression force depends on the position and

-Equivalent spring damper
+No detailed tire dynamics

 Linear momentum equation for the mass